DefineBuchi/VXNShowdown/README.md

 Introduction
 ------------------------------------------------------------------------

-Hi, VXN.
+Hi, I'm VXN.
 This is a server thats not really up for grabs.
 Its mainly for the VU project where I and other people try to make every pokemon OU viable regardless of Rank (yes Ubers will be usable and nerfed in this meta) as well as other stuff I want to do.

 This is the source code for the game server of [Pokémon Showdown][4], a website for Pokémon battling.
 Pokémon Showdown simulates singles, doubles and triples battles in all the games out so far (Generations 1 through 7).